maslyennikov/ga-home-assignment/README.md

 This project includes a [miragejs](https://miragejs.com/) api mock that starts with the project.

-The API mock provides a set of endpoints so you can retrieve the games and currency rate data.
+The API mock provides a set of endpoints so you can retrieve the gamesData and currency rate data.

 ### Routes

-Return all games
+Return all gamesData

 ```
-GET "/api/games"
+GET "/api/gamesData"
 ```

 Return one specific game

 ```
-GET "/api/games/:gameId"
+GET "/api/gamesData/:gameId"
 ```

 Return all available currency rates